German postcard by Ross Verlag, no. 5032/1, 1930-1931. Photo: Atelier Manassé, Wien.

 German postcard by Ross Verlag.
 Photo: Atelier Böhm, Berlin.
 Collection: Didier Hanson.

-Her last film was the Swedish production Den farliga leken (Gustaf Bergman, 1931) starring Jenny Hasselqvist.
-This Paramount production was an alternative language production of The Laughing Lady (Victor Schertzinger, 1929) and was shot at the Paramount studio in Joinville in France.
+She followed her husband to Paris, where in 1930 she made her first and only sound film at the local Paramount Studios: the Swedish Den farliga leken (Gustaf Bergman, 1931) starring Jenny Hasselqvist.
+This Paramount production was an alternative language production of The Laughing Lady (Victor Schertzinger, 1929).

 Little is known about her further life.
-In 1939 her husband Ivan Mozzhukin died from a severe form of tuberculosis.
-According to Poul at NitrateVille, Agnes Petersen also died from tuberculosis at the age of 49 (in 1953 or 1954?).
+In 1939, her husband Ivan Mozzhukin died from a severe form of tuberculosis.
+According to Poul at NitrateVille, she died in 1973 in Denmark.
+Agnes Petersen-Mozzhukhinova was buried at Bispebjerg Kirkegård in Copenhagen.
+During her career, she was also sometimes credited as Agnes Peterson.

 German postcard by Ross Verlag, no. 3761/1, 1928-1929.
 Photo: Alex Binder, Berlin.

-Sources: Poul (NitrateVille), Thomas Staedeli (Cyranos), Wikipedia (Polish) and IMDb.
+Sources: Poul (NitrateVille), Thomas Staedeli (Cyranos), Danske Film (Danish), Wikipedia (Polish) and IMDb.

 No comments: